simonwb98/sharkartack/README.md

 In general:
 $$v_i(t + \tau) = v_i(t) + a_i(t)\tau$$
 $$r_i(t + \tau) = r_i(t) + v_i(t)\tau$$
-where $a_i(t)$ is a measure for the net interaction of one shark with all the others and the feeding point.
+where $a_i(t)$ is a measure for the net interaction of one shark with all the others and the feeding point. $v_i$ is fixed in magnitude.

 Modeling shark-shark interactions:
 For every shark ($r_s$, $v_s$), three zones of interaction are identified (from smallest to largest):